ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/dynamic-time-series-queries/dynamic-queries.markdown

      find the highest first-value, check all the second values of time-series entries and find the highest second-value, and so on.
    * The projected result will be an array of values.
-     Its length will be as the length of the series-entry with highest number of values.
+     The array's length will be as the length of the series-entry with highest number of values.
+     Its first value will be the highest first value, its second value the highest second value, and so on.

 {INFO: You can select values by these criteria:}